| | | | |

-Montessori tactile sensory craft-sticks DIY is designed for babies, toddlers and preschoolers to help develop and refine the tactile sense through a hands-on exploration of different textures.
+Montessori tactile sensory craft sticks DIY are designed for babies, toddlers, and preschoolers to help develop and refine the tactile sense through a hands-on exploration of different textures.

 Here is a list of materials you need to make tactile sensory craft sticks: